 “I’m pregnant.”
-The two words parents of teenage girls are petrified of hearing.
-The two words that make your mind travel in a thousand different directions, considering everything they will mean to your daughter’s life.
+The two words parents of teenage girls are petrified to hear.
+The two words that make your mind travel in a thousand different directions, considering everything this statement will mean to your daughter’s life.
 To your lives.

 For parents who haven’t been on the receiving end of those words before, they might just seem like the end of the world.
 Is your daughter’s life over before it’s even really begun?
 How will she finish high school?
 How will she go to college?
 How will she live a normal teenage life?

 My daughter Amy was like a lot of other teenage girls—full of confusion, anger, and rebellion.
 We’d gone through multiple struggles with her: Amy declaring that she wanted to die, wanting to date a boy in a gang and wearing all green in the process, wearing black make-up in her Goth phase, and wearing heavy make-up in her Spanish-accented Chicana phase.
 We’d gotten through it all, not unscathed, but through it.

 But how were we going to get through this?
 This wasn’t a phase that would just pass.
 This was real.